wbsumners96/wind-turbines/tasks_and_reporting.md

   hyperparameters we chose

 ### Billy
-- [ ] implement wake effects-based data cleaning
+- [x] implement wake effects-based data cleaning
-- [ ] ask oli for iec doc or some info on how wake function is derived
-- [ ] learn how kernel ridge regression works (in context of determining which hyperparameters we chose
+- [x] learn how kernel ridge regression works (in context of determining which hyperparameters we chose
+- alex and I decided it would be reasonable to model P_target ~ (P_ref, angle_ref, angle_tar) rather than (P_tar, angle_tar) ~ (P_ref, angle_ref) like we
+were doing before
+- we can now use kernel ridge regression for custom kernels.
+I just ran the fitting on the data-at-baseline-configuration-normal-operation-consistenct-wake- effect that I've got using a kernel which is periodic in the angles. takes about a minute to run which is pretty gud
+- for tomorrow: need to figure out how to visualize and score the results so we can compare a bunch of different kernels and put appropriate ones in the report

 ### Mary
 - [ ] integrate existing code/features with existing code structure